Does Hyper-V support Live Migration?

 How does Hyper-V Live Migration work

 To summarize, Hyper-V Live Migrations minimizes the VM transfer time by pre-copying the VM memory to the destination server.
+It works in a process like the following:

-How to enable Live Migrations on Hyper-V hosts
+Must-step: enable Live Migrations on Hyper-V hosts

 1. Launch Hyper-V Manager, right-click on the name of the host and select Hyper-V Settings…